demisto/content/Packs/Anomali_ThreatStream/Integrations/AnomaliThreatStreamv3/README.md

 ### threatstream-submit-to-sandbox
 ***
-Submits a file or URL to the ThreatStream-hosted Sandbox for detonation.
+Submits a file or URL to the ThreatStream-hosted sandbox for detonation.

 #### Base Command